 Diplomatic relations between the Federal Republic of Germany and the Republic of Honduras were established on 20 January 1960.
-Relations have traditionally been friendly.
-The emergency relief and reconstruction assistance provided by the German Government and private German donors in the aftermath of Hurricane Mitch in 1998 and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.
+Relations are traditionally friendly.
+The emergency relief and reconstruction assistance provided by the Federal Government and private German donors in the aftermath of Hurricane Mitch in 1998 and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.

-All contacts and development cooperation with Honduras were temporarily suspended following the coup d’état of 28 June 2009 that ousted then President Manuel Zelaya Rosales and the human rights violations perpetrated against opponents of the military takeover.
-Since the inauguration of the elected President Porfirio Lobo Sosa in 2010, relations between the two countries have normalised.
+All contacts and development cooperation with Honduras were temporarily suspended following the coup d’état of 28 June 2009 that ousted then President Manuel Zelaya Rosales and the human rights violations perpetrated against opponents of the regime.
+Since the inauguration of the elected President Porfirio Lobo Sosa in 2010, relations between the two countries have again normalised.

-Trade between Honduras and Germany is relatively insignificant and subject to strong fluctuations.
-According to Federal Statistical Office figures, Germany imported goods worth 451.9 million euros from Honduras in 2017.
-During the same period, Germany exported goods worth nearly 121.3 million euros to the country.
+Trade between Honduras and Germany is relatively modest and subject to strong fluctuations.
+According to Federal Statistical Office figures, Germany imported goods worth 343.1 million euros from Honduras in 2018.
+During the same period, Germany exported goods worth just under 162.8 million euros to Honduras.

 In 2017, Honduras ranked 79th among suppliers of German imports and 116th among buyers of German exports.

-An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in little German direct investment.
+An investment protection and promotion agreement between the two countries entered into force on 27 May 1998, but has so far resulted in little German direct investment.
 The German-Honduran Chamber of Commerce and Industry is based in Tegucigalpa.

 Honduras is an important partner country of German development cooperation.
-Since cooperation began in 1961, Germany has made available bilateral funding totalling just under 540 million euros for technical and financial cooperation programmes in Honduras.
+Since 1961, Germany has made available bilateral funding totalling almost 540 million euros for technical and financial cooperation programmes in Honduras.
 This makes Germany one of the country’s largest bilateral donors along with the United States, Spain, Japan and Canada.
 No other EU member state, apart from Spain, has provided more funding to Honduras.

 Honduras receives assistance from some 30 donors.
-The country’s most important bilateral and multilateral partners (together accounting for some 97 percent of total funding) coordinate their programmes in the framework of the so-called Group of 16 (G16), which Mexico, Brazil and South Korea also joined recently.
-Along with these traditional donors, Taiwan, Colombia and Chile are also particularly engaged in Honduras.
+The country’s most important bilateral and multilateral partners (together accounting for around 97 percent of total funding) coordinate their programmes in the framework of the Group of 16 (G16), which Mexico, Brazil and South Korea also joined recently.
+Along with these donors, Taiwan, Colombia and Chile are also particularly engaged in Honduras.

 German development cooperation with Honduras focuses on two priority areas: education and environmental and resource protection (including the sustainable use of natural resources and climate protection).
-In these areas in particular, Germany is seen as an acknowledged and influential partner in Honduras.
+In these areas especially, Germany is seen as an acknowledged and influential partner in Honduras.

 The extensive regional projects focus on the following priority areas: protection of the environment and natural resources, including climate change, sustainable renewable energy and energy efficiency, as well as sustainable economic and financial sector support.
-The regional Projects also address the issue of youth violence prevention, which is key to Honduras’ future development.
+They also address the issue of youth violence prevention, which is key to Honduras’ further development.
 Important regional partners are the Tegucigalpa-based Central American Bank for Economic Integration (CABEI), the Central American Integration System (SICA) and the Trinational Commission for the Trifinio Plan (CTPT).

-At the most recent intergovernmental negotiations in September 2018, Germany pledged a total of 37 million euros for financial and technical cooperation with Honduras.
+At the most recent intergovernmental negotiations, in September 2018, Germany pledged a total of 37 million euros for financial and technical cooperation with Honduras.
 It had pledged another 3.5 million euros in late 2017, outside the official schedule of negotiations, for a new project entitled “2030 Agenda Initiative Programme”.
-The next intergovernmental negotiations will be held in 2020.
-Consultations with CABEI and SICA on regional projects were held from 12 to 14 September 2018.
+The next intergovernmental negotiations will take place in 2020.
+Consultations with CABEI and SICA on the regional projects were held from 12 to 14 September 2018.

 Germany’s portfolio of ongoing projects and programmes amounts to approximately 160 million euros.
-On top of this, Germany provides some 26 million euros through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) third-party funding and EU co‑financing.
-There are 28 seconded German development cooperation experts working in Honduras as well as some 75 local staff.
+A further 26 million euros or so comes from Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH third-party funding and EU co‑financing.
+There are 28 seconded German development cooperation experts working in Honduras, as well as about 75 local staff members.